Ever noticed your car behaving unpredictably, like a sudden loss of power or irregular idling?

 Modern vehicles are equipped with an OBD system, a gateway to your car's health status.

-By connecting an OBD scanner, you can access error codes stored by the ECU.
+By connecting auto scan tool, you can access error codes stored by the ECU.

 These codes can guide you towards potential issues, whether they're in the ECU itself or related components.